GaloisInc/daedalus/docs-src/source/tutorial/extended-ex-parsers.rst

 into later stages of the data processing.
 As with most problems in computer science and engineering, it comes down to tradeoffs.

-It comes down to this: the additional checking you do while parsing will depend on your needs.
+Put another way: the additional checking you do while parsing, if any, will depend on your needs.
 A good rule of thumb is: If it's cheap to check something while parsing, and doesn't require overly-complex logic, go ahead and check: A great example came from the PPM example where we used a guard to guarantee that the magic number parsed was the exactly correct value.
 Another great example, from the other side: The CRC check on PNG is fairly involved math, so should be performed once the image is known to be otherwise well-formed.

 When writing your own specifications, be sure to be critical of these